MicrosoftDocs/windows-ai-docs/docs/models.md

 # AI models optimized for Windows apps

-Certain AI models have been optimized for use on Windows.
+To help you get started with integrating AI experiences into your apps, this topic lists the optimized and converted AI models recommended for use on Windows 11.
 For example, they can be used by [Windows Machine Learning](/windows/ai/windows-ml/) (Windows ML).

 1. TBD
 2. TBD